Common Mistakes in Disability Cases

-Obtaining Social Security disability (SSD) benefits is like threading a needle through a very small eye.
+Obtaining disability benefits is like threading a needle through a very small eye.
 Unless you do it just right, you may be out of luck.

 Don’t Make These Common Mistakes

-There are countless ways to make mistakes in a Social Security disability (SSD) or supplemental security income (SSI) claim.
+There are countless ways to make mistakes in a disability claim.
 Over the years, the attorneys of Chermol & Fishman, LLC, have seen many sad cases of people who were denied benefits despite the fact that they were legitimately disabled.

 There are certain types of mistakes we see over and over again.
 The three most common are:

 - Not having a lawyer: You are not required to have an attorney to represent you in a Social Security disability claim, but the Social Security Administration’s own statistics show you are far more likely to have your claim approved if you have an attorney handling your case.
 We have dedicated our lives and our careers to this area of the law.
 We understand all the nuances of the law and the pitfalls to avoid.